 In Scotland, Wales and Northern Ireland careers advisers work for all-age guidance services.
 For more information, see:

 With experience, you can also work on a freelance/self-employed basis.

 - Careers in Careers - the Career Development Institute recruitment website

 - Children & Young People Now Jobs

-Training varies according to the employer and the qualifications and experience you have when you start in the role.
-Each employer is likely to carry out their own mandatory training on the job, which is specific to that particular service.
-This may include data protection, equality and diversity or dealing with difficult clients.
+Training varies depending on your employer and the qualifications and experience you have when you start in the role.
+Each employer is likely to carry out their own training on the job, which is specific to that particular service.
+This may include data protection, equality and diversity, or dealing with challenging clients.

-After gaining some experience, it may be possible to move into a supervisory role and then on to a team leader or manager role, where you would be managing a careers centre or team of advisers.
-This may mean a move into a local authority department and possibly relocation to a different town, city or region.
+After gaining experience, there are some opportunities to move into a supervisory role and then on to a team leader or manager role.
+In more senior roles, you’ll be responsible for managing a careers centre or team of advisers.
+You'll spend less time advising clients and more time on areas such as strategy.

-You may have the option to specialise in certain areas such as special needs or working with ethnic minorities or travellers.
+There may be opportunities to specialise in particular areas of work such as special educational needs or disability (SEND) or with particular groups of clients such as the unemployed or travellers.
 You could also go on to work in the higher education sector as a higher education careers adviser.

-Alternatively, you could move into careers such as youth and community work, health and social care, counselling and employment services.
+Depending on your interests, it may also be possible to move into related careers such as youth and community work, health and social care, counselling and employment services.